The projects of the Human Rights Clinic cover the full range of human rights advocacy. Projects have focused on:

 Discrimination, Violence, and Drug Policy

 The Human Rights Clinic works to address discrimination and violence against women as a result of drug policy.
 The Clinic is collaborating with partners to ensure the rights of women who use drugs and women living with HIV in Estonia.
 This has entailed U.N. advocacy, including with the U.N.
 Committee on Economic, Social and Cultural Rights, U.N.
 Special Rapporteur on the Right to Health, U.N.
 Special Rapporteur on Violence against Women, and U.N.
 Working Group on the Issue of Discrimination against Women in Law and in Practice.
 Please find a web story on this advocacy at Via U.N.
 Advocacy, Clinic Addresses Discriminatory Drug Laws Against Women.
 Thus far, advocacy has resulted in strong Concluding Observations protective of human rights from the U.N.
 Committee on Economic, Social and Cultural Rights on both drug policy and HIV/AIDS in paragraphs 44-47.
+The Clinic further submitted a report to the U.N.
+Special Rapporteur on Violence against Women, which outlines the impact of obstetric violence on women who use drugs, as well as recommendations to protect their human rights.

 Additionally, the Human Rights Clinic made two submissions in response to the International Commission of Jurists’ call for civil society consultation to help develop “principles that address the detrimental impact on health, equality and human rights of criminalization with a focus on select conduct in the areas of sexuality, reproduction, drug use and HIV.”
 Please see Alternative Models to Punitive Drug Policy and The Impact of Criminalization on Women Who Use Drugs in Estonia.